FAQs

 Companies are required to apply for a licence for each of the licensable cybersecurity services (i.e. a licence for managed security operations centre monitoring service and a licence for penetration testing service).

-Individual employees of cybersecurity service providers providing licensable cybersecurity services on behalf of their employer are not required to be licenced.
+Individual employees of cybersecurity service providers that provide licensable cybersecurity services on behalf of their employer are not required to be licenced.

-Do note that overseas companies that are not registered with the Accounting and Corporate Regulatory Authority of Singapore (ACRA) are required to upload a copy of their business profile (reflecting the details of the business registration record with the relevant authorities in the oversea country) in the licence application.
-Please note that documents not in the English language must be submitted together with an accurate translation in the English language.
+Do note that overseas companies that are not registered with the Accounting and Corporate Regulatory Authority of Singapore (ACRA) are required to upload a copy of their business profile (reflecting the details of the business registration record with the relevant authorities in the overseas country) in the licence application.
+Documents not in the English language must be submitted together with an accurate translation in the English language.
 The translation must be certified by the person making it to be a correct translation.
-The certificate must contain a statement of that person's full name, of his address and of his qualifications for making the translation.
+The certificate must contain a statement of that person's full name, address and qualifications for making the translation.

 Key Executive Officer refers to the person who is responsible for the proper administration and overall management of the business entity and supervision of its employees.